DavidGuetl/FigureLib_3/README.md

-this is the root of PHP Fusion!
+This is the root of PHP Fusion!

-The Figurelib infusion you will find in infusions folder
+The "Figurelib" infusion you will find in infusions folder.

+Attention: some core files changed for integration of system submittings